15 Most Common Superstitious Beliefs From Around The World

 11. Wishing upon a falling star

 In North America and Eurasia, it is thought that if you wish upon a falling star, it will be granted.
 But your wishes should reflect your sincerity.
-The origins of this tradition are often traced to ancient times when people believed that falling stars were divine messages or omens.
+The origins of this good luck superstition are often traced to ancient times when people believed that falling stars were divine messages or omens.

 Also, Romans used to believe that shooting stars appeared when the gods opened the gates of heaven to observe the earth.